 App Store Optimization Best Practices for Shopping Apps

 The lives and shopping habits of consumers have become increasingly digital.
-With companies adapting to the trend of a more connected lifestyle, implementing a successful ASO strategy is critical to continued success in eCommerce.
+With companies adapting to the trend of a more connected lifestyle, implementing a successful ASO strategy is critical to continued success in the eCommerce app space.

-In today’s ASO Academy developers will be able to learn what goes into effective organic mobile app store marketing and considerations for the eCommerce/shopping app space.
+With this App Store Spotlight, developers will be able to learn what goes into effective organic mobile app store marketing and considerations for the shopping app space.
 By following the ASO best practices detailed below, developers can develop a strategy to compete in this ever-expanding market.

-When starting any business, it’s essential to understand who the target market is.
-Narrowing down on a particular niche is an important first step in understanding how to begin ASO research.
+When starting any business, it’s essential to understand who your target market is.
+Narrowing down on a particular niche is an important first step in understanding how to begin your own ASO research.

-In looking at top apps in the iOS Shopping category, there is a broad range of services that target widely different demographics.
-From fashion shopping apps like SHEIN and Poshmark, big-name retailers like Walmart and Target, to BNPL apps like Klarna and Afterpay - targeting “shopping” without understanding the specific niche is too broad to start with.
+In looking at top apps for the keyword "shopping", there is a broad range of services that target widely different demographics.
+From fashion shopping apps like SHEIN and Poshmark, big-name retailers like Walmart and Target, to BNPL apps like Klarna and Afterpay - the term "shopping" displays a plethora of different apps all selling different products.

-Ranking in this position for this term is similar to having a shop in a high-traffic mega-mall, where there is plenty of foot traffic, but not as high a percentage of shoppers interested in footwear.
+Ranking in this position for this term is similar to having a shop in a high-traffic mega-mall, where there is plenty of foot traffic, but not as high a percentage of shoppers interested specifically in your product.

-This by no means suggests that ranking for “shopping” or other generic eCommerce terms is a bad thing – having that shop at the mega mall can still drive in customers. eCommerce app developers should consider their core feature (shopping), which niche they are in within that, and research the long-tail keywords related to their product offering.
-From there, planning which of these terms with relevant search volume best speaks to their audience (in Foot Locker’s case, including language around sneaker drops over athletic apparel) should be incorporated in the on-page visible content and tested.
+This by no means suggests that ranking for “shopping” or other generic shopping terms is a bad thing – having that shop at the mega mall can still attract customers.
+Shopping app developers should consider their core feature (shopping), which niche they are in within that, and research the long-tail keywords related to their product offering.
+From there, planning which of these terms with relevant search volume best speaks to their audience (in Walmart’s case, including language around groceries) should be incorporated in the on-page visible content and tested.

 The keywords a business decides to target will ultimately come down to which ones they find are performing well through their own research with the help of effective ASO tools and technology.
 By collecting data that shines a light on how certain keywords are performing and what terms top competitors are using, developers can make decisions backed by relevant market information.